aqy88/lychee-course/README.md

 NOTE: There are two download links, only one of which you will need to use.
 Click on the Apple logo on the top left of your screen, then "About."
 The "Processor" field should indicate if your chip is Intel or Apple; use the appropriate download link.

 After installation and restarting your machine, make sure Docker Engine is running.

+NOTE: If a dialog box says the "kernel" has "died" while running the notebooks, you may need to increase the memory allocated to Docker (Open Docker => Click gearbox (settings) => Resources).

 ### Getting Started